mslilyb/cSABR/README.md

 ### Binding Host System Directories.

 Binding a directory allows your singularity container to read and write in a specific directory, essentially treating it as part of the container.
 Binding is enabled using the `--bind` or `-B` flags.
-The format of the argument is `/host:/container`, where `/host` is the desired directory on the host system, and `/container` is some path in the container.
+The format of the argument is `/host:/container`, where `/host` is the absolute path to the desired directory on the host system, and `/container` is some path in the container.
 This path doesn't need to exist already.
 Convention is to use `/mnt` as the container directory.

 ```bash
 singularity run --bind /path/to/hostdir:/mnt your_container_image.sif <normal CLI for alignment program here>